chtrembl/azure-cloud/petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/README.md

 ![](images/ado9.png)

-It's gping to source a manifests/deployment.yml and manifests/service.yml for you in GitHub.
+Azure DevOps is going to source a manifests/deployment.yml and manifests/service.yml for you in GitHub.
 You can safely remove those in favor of the ones that are preexisting for you.

 At this point the build will run, and it will also run any time you make a commit to petstore/petstore service.